Development and preservation in Dublin: Archer's Garage incident

-In June 1999, the art deco, grade 1 listed garage on Fenian Street was illegally demolished by contractors working for the O'Callaghan hotel group.
+In June 1999, the art deco, protected garage on Fenian Street was illegally demolished by contractors working for the O'Callaghan hotel group.
 Following some vocal opposition the developer Noel O'Callaghan reconstructed the Garage after he was ordered by Dublin City Council on threat of a €1,000,000 fine and/or imprisonment.

 The reconstruction is not an accurate replication of the original.